 One of the main benefits of green tea is its antioxidant properties.
 Antioxidants work by hindering cell damage and bolstering the immune system, effects highlighted in a 2014 study by Gordon F. Rushworth.
 That is exactly what makes green tea effective in the fight against cancer.

 Putting cancer to the side, bolstering your dog’s immune system ensures your dog is more capable of fighting off other infections and diseases itself.
 This could all result in a better quality of life for your dog, reduced stress for you as an owner, and not to mention fewer vet bills!
-If you have any concerns about supplementing your dog’s diet with green tea, or would life further advice, consult your local vet.
+Consult your furry companion's vet about supplementing their diet with green tea.

 Once you have your caffeine-free green tea, combine 4 cups (1 litre) with 1 tea bag or one tablespoon of tea leaves.
 Let it steep for 15 minutes, then remove the tea bag or use a strainer to remove the leaves.
 Cover the tea and keep it in the fridge for 3 days.
 If you have a small dog, add 1/8th of a cup to your dog’s morning and evening meal.
 For medium dogs, add 1/4 to 1/2 a cup, and for large dogs, add 1/2 to 1 cup to each meal.